cmsflash/cmsflash.github.io/index.md

 - Developed a stereo depth estimator based on PSMNet with improved training procedures.
 - Achieved 2x reduction in error rate (EPE) over the previous state-of-the-art on the Scene Flow dataset.
 - Primary contributor.

+# Teaching Experience

+**Software Engineering**, Teaching Assistant

+- Jan.
+2019 - May 2019 \(not started)
+- To assist George Mitcheson, Guest Lecturer, Department of Computer Science, The University of Hong Kong

 # Other Projects